 - Complete the ‘After JET Contact Information Survey’

-At the beginning of June, CLAIR collects contact information from JET participants completing their appointments on the JET Programme to assist them in maintaining connections with Japan and the JET Programme.
-You may also send your contact information to JET Alumni Associations (JETAA) via this form.
+At the beginning of June (or February, for participants finishing in March), CLAIR collects contact information from JET Programme participants completing their appointments on the JET Programme to assist them in maintaining connections with Japan and the JET Programme.
+You may also send your contact information to JET Alumni Associations (JETAA).

 - Preparing for your Successor

-While many JET participants make efforts to contact their successors via email or social media, it is wise to leave detailed information regarding your work responsibilities and living situation in written form as there is no guarantee that you will be able to obtain your successor’s name or contact information.
+While many JET Programme participants make efforts to contact their successors via email or social media, it is wise to leave detailed information regarding your work responsibilities and living situation in written form as there is no guarantee that you will be able to obtain your successor’s name or contact information.
 CLAIR provides a format for leaving notes to your successor on p.
-201-207 of the 2017 Edition of the General Information Handbook.
+207-211 of the 2021 Edition of the General Information Handbook.

 Sort through the items at your desk and make sure any important documents or reference materials are organised and labeled and properly.